Cheesy Ham And Potato Casserole

 This post may contain affiliate links.
 Please read the disclosure policy.

-Ham and potato casserole is a mouthwatering dinner idea your entire family will love!
-This comfort food features slices of potatoes, ham and cheese in a creamy sauce with a golden au gratin crust on top.
-Serve it as a main course by itself or as a side with other dishes, and it’s perfect for a party too.
-Plus video tutorial!
+This Layered Ham and Potato Casserole features potato slices, ham and cheese in a creamy sauce with a golden au gratin crust.
+It’s hearty, cheesy and oh-so satisfying.
+Perfect as a main course by itself or as a side dish for a feast!

-Casseroles are the quintessential one-pan comfort food.
-You layer the ingredients in the casserole pan, place in the oven to bake and take it straight to the table to serve.
-Plus, you get an irresistible aroma wafting out of the oven while it bakes, beckoning all hungry diners nearby!
+Casseroles are a quintessential one-pan comfort food from France that’s always popular.
+You layer the ingredients in a casserole pan, place in the oven to bake and take it straight to the table to serve!

 It’s important to pick the right potato for it to cook nicely.
 The best potatoes for casseroles are low starch varieties such as red potatoes or thin-skinned white potatoes.
 They have a waxy texture and won’t fall apart while cooking.
 Avoid starchy baking potatoes like Idahos or russets.